 My belly was full with a warm breakfast.
 My womb was full too.
 The baby was still no bigger than a kidney bean, but the magic of a new life tingled along my veins.

-Mason stepped onto the patio and caught me patting my belly.
+Mason stepped onto the patio and caught me patting my stomach.

-“How’s the Little Bean this morning?”
+“How’s Little Bean this morning?”
 He swept my hair aside to kiss my neck.